EvanForsythe/BB485/week04.md

 ## <ins>**De novo genome assembly with SPAdes**<ins> <a name="spades"></a>

+SPAdes is a popular genome assembler used for illumina sequencing data.
+[Here](https://github.com/ablab/spades) is the github page, which includes a quick start guide to using the software.

+1. You should have already created a conda environment for doing assembly work and installed spades with: `conda install bioconda::spades`.
+Check that `spades.py` is in your PATH.
+2. Create a directory in which to work on this week's project.
+3. Run a test run of spades directly from the command line with `spades.py --test`.
+This should run a test run of spades on a 'toy dataset' provided with spades.
+It will create an output folder called `spades_test`.

 ## <ins>**Using a reference genome to assess assembly quality**<ins> <a name="quality"></a>

 ## <ins>**Weekly project write-up assignment**<ins> <a name="writeup"></a>